TrueBlocks/trueblocks-docs/content/docs/prologue/installing.md

   rpcProvider by editing $CONFIG/trueblocks.toml.
 ```

 If you get this error, edit the configuration file mentioned.
-The file is very well documented, so refer to that file for further information.
+The file is well documented, so refer to that file for further information.

 When the `chifra status` command returns a valid response, you may move to the next section.
 If
 you continue to have trouble, join our [discord disscussion](https://discord.gg/kAFcZH2x7K).

 ## Using chifra

 If you've gotten this far, you're ready to use TrueBlocks.
-Please see the [Using TrueBlocks](/docs/prologue/using/) page for further information.
-In the meantime, run this command which shows every 10th block between the first and the 100,000th.
+Run this command which shows every 10th block between the first and the 100,000th.

 ```shell
 chifra blocks 0-100000:10